Radmila Šekerinska: Political career

 Šekerinska received a second mandate as an MP at the parliamentary elections in 2002, when she was immediately assigned Vice Premier of the Republic of Macedonia responsible for European integration.

 Šekerinska served as spokeswoman in Crvenkovski's successful campaign for the Macedonian presidency during March–April 2004.
 She then served as acting prime minister for three weeks after Crvenkovski resigned to become president. Šekerinska was reappointed deputy prime minister in the government of Crvenkovski's successor as prime minister, Hari Kostov, on 3 June 2004.

 Šekerinska is an author of a number of scientific and expert works.

 On 1 May 2018, Šekerinska and U.S. Defence Secretary James Mattis met at the Pentagon in Virginia to discuss the defense relationship between Macedonia and the United States.
 Additionally, the two discussed the naming dispute between Macedonia and Greece preventing the former's accession into the EU and NATO, as well as Macedonia's commitment to achieving 2% spending of GDP on defense.

-On October 15 2022, she was elected as one of the vice-presidents of the Party of European Socialists.
+On October 15, 2022, she was elected as one of the vice-presidents of the Party of European Socialists.
+On 19 November 2024, Secretary General of NATO Mark Rutte appointed Šekerinska as Deputy Secretary General of NATO. Šekerinska assumed office as Deputy Secretary General of NATO on 2 December 2024.